 Of course, actually performing this experiment with accuracy in the year 1600 would have been difficult due to air resistance and the technology of the times.
 Simon Stevinus is reported to have actually performed this experiment among others.
 In modern times, to eliminate air resistance, David Scott performed this experiment during the Apollo 15 mission to the moon.

 Another great myth is that Galileo invented the Scientific Method.
 The Scientific Method is taught widely in science classroom and is often used from local science fairs to NASA educational demonstration.
 The idea of the Scientific Method is that a student develops a hypothesis, designs an experiment, gathers data, analyzes the data and make conclusions.
 Although a nice idea in theory, scientists do NOT actually use the Scientific Method.
 In fact, it should be noted that the National Academy of Science in their Next Generation Science Standards clearly states that there is not one method for doing science.
 Scientists use a combination of planned experimentation, modeling, trial and error, and pure exploratory research.
+There is a nice article of further reading in Student Science (for which I was interviewed).

 To emphasize this myth I quote Harmon Craig, the 1998 winner of Balzan prize (equivalent of Nobel in natural science).